-Location Description Vacant housing within city limits

-Planned Activities Contracting for demolition and clearance

-5 Project Name ESG23 Niagara Falls

-Target Area City-Wide Target Area

-Goals Supported Homeless Assistance and Prevention Increase % of Homeless Persons in Perm.
-Housing

-Needs Addressed Homeless Assistance Rapid Rehousing/Street Outreach

-Funding ESG: \$205,812

-Description The City of Niagara Falls plans to utilize 2023 ESG funds to support street outreach, emergency shelter, rapid-rehousing and homelessness prevention in partnership with Pinnacle Community Services; the YWCA; and Heart, Love & Soul.
-The City will also utilize approximately 7% of the total 2023 ESG award to cover administration costs.
+Goals Supported Single Family Homeownership Initiatives Owner Occupied Residential Rehabilitation Needs Addressed Infrastructure (Community Development) Affordable Housing Housing Rehabilitation Funding HOME: \$47,900 Description Administration - cannot exceed 10% of total 2023 HOME Amount allocated.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities 16 Project Name 2024 ESG Programming Target Area City-Wide Target Area Goals Supported Homeless Assistance and Prevention Increase % of Homeless Persons in Perm.
+Housing Needs Addressed Homeless Assistance Rapid Rehousing/Street Outreach Funding ESG: \$205,000 Description The City of Niagara Falls plans to utilize 2024 ESG funds to support street outreach, emergency shelter, rapid-rehousing and homelessness prevention in partnership with Pinnacle Community Services; Community Missions of Niagara Frontier; Heart, Love & Soul and the YWCA of Niagara.
+The City will also utilize approximately 7% of the total 2024 ESG award to cover administration costs.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities An estimated 600 individuals will benefit from services funded in the proposed activities.

-Target Date 6/30/2024

-Estimate the number and type of families that will benefit from the proposed activities An estimated 600 individuals will benefit from services funded in the proposed activities.

-Location Description Services will be supported at the following locations in the City:

-Community Missions - 1570 Buffalo Avenue

-Casey House - 710 Cedar Avenue

-Passage House - 1522 Main Street

-Heart, Love & Soul - 939 Ontario Avenue

-Planned Activities Separate activities will be created for each service provider led project and program as follows: \$55,000 will go to Community Missions for emergency shelter services. \$35,188.50 will go to Casey House for homeless prevention services. \$35,188.50 will go to Passage House for homeless prevention and essential services for domestic violence survivors and their children. \$65,000 will go to Heart, Love & Soul to support their efforts for outreach, engagement, and linkage to and for sheltered and unsheltered people experiencing homelessness to housing and supportive services \$15,435 will be used for administrative costs 6 Project Name 2023 CDBG Administration Target Area City-Wide Target Area Goals Supported Milling and Road Paving Social and Community Programming Single Family Homeownership Initiatives Targeted Demolition Owner Occupied Residential Rehabilitation Homeless Assistance and Prevention Increase % of Homeless Persons in Perm.
-Housing City Park/Public Space Improvement Youth Counseling and Mentoring Clean Neighborhood Programming Needs Addressed Infrastructure (Community Development) Public Services Affordable Housing Slum/Blight Housing Rehabilitation Homeless Assistance Public Space Improvements Funding CDBG: \$471,010 Description Administration - Cannot exceed 20% of total 2023 CDBG amount.
-Includes 20% from anticipated Program Income.
-Target Date 6/30/2024
+Location Description Services will be supported at the following locations in the City: Community Missions - 1570 Buffalo Avenue Casey House - 710 Cedar Avenue Passage House - 1522 Main Street Heart, Love & Soul - 939 Ontario Avenue YWCA Carolyn's House - 542 - 6th Street Planned Activities Separate activities will be created for each service provider led project and program as follows: \$30,000 will go to Community Missions for emergency shelter services. \$30,000.00 will go to Casey House for emergency shelter services. \$30,000.00 will go to Passage House for emergency shelter and essential services for domestic violence survivors and their children. \$30,000 will go to Heart, Love & Soul to support their efforts for outreach, engagement, and linkage to and for sheltered and unsheltered people experiencing homelessness to housing and supportive services \$70,650 will go to YWCA for the homeless prevention services at Carolyn's House \$14,350 will be used for administrative costs